How to build a budget

 When you’re ready to start your budget:

-- Use online account access, Oregon State Credit Union’s free service that allows you to manage accounts and pay bills.
+- Enroll in online banking, Oregon State Credit Union’s free service that allows you to manage accounts and pay bills.

 Step 1: What is your income?